 Since a worker co-op is run by its members, they must all be familiar with many aspects of the business in order to make informed decisions for the co-op to succeed.
 This means that the members must understand what the key success factors are for making the co-op’s democracy work (decision making) and for making the enterprise prosper financially.
 This requires an ongoing process of education and training in many areas, such as running effective meetings, making effective decisions, understanding the financial information of the business, etc. This type of training should not be seen as a discretionary expense but rather as a key investment in the most important factor in the co-op’s success, its members.

 Although people are the foundation of the co-op’s success, you want to try to make sure that their efforts will be in service of a viable enterprise.
-Developing you co-op will require a huge level of commitment and resources from the members, you must make sure it will be worth the effort.
+Because developing your co-op will require a huge level of commitment and resources from the members, you must make sure it will be worth the effort.
 This requires completing a feasibility study to determine whether you should proceed with your business in the first place.
 Completing the feasibility study is the best way for the members to learn about all aspects of the business and industry in which they are going to operate.
 This process will enhance their commitment to the business or make them realize that it will not meet their needs and expectation and that they need to either modify the business idea or develop a new one altogether.

 The following questions cover the most important elements of a feasibility study.
 Think about them carefully.